Like Church Reef, it is a patch reef (small, isolated coral platform) which has no permanent island.

 Marine life commonly found in the area include sea turtles, blue-spotted stingrays, crocodile fish, puffer fish and the rare black coral.

-The seabed reaches depths of over 130 meters at certain points towards the eastern side of the reef.
+The seabed reaches depths of over 130m at certain points towards the eastern side of the reef.

 The northeastern side consists of a deep reef that is a mostly vertical rock face with small caves.